bhishanpdl/Portfolio/USDA_Food_and_Nutrient/README.md

 At first the dataset looks daunting, however, after taking a quick look at the description pdf file (`sr28_doc.pdf`), we get idea how the datasets are interlinked with each others and then can relate various data files.

-# So How Much Fiber in 100 gm of Cabbage?
+# So How Much Fiber we get in Cabbage Raw?

 I want to see the descriptive table:
 ![](outputs/cabbage_raw.png)